 If you use vanilla extract, you will need to use a good amount to really emulate the sweet vanilla flavoring.
 This can cause the cashew nut butter to me a little thinner (still tasty though!).
 I recommend using a high quality pure vanilla extract to make sure you get a strong rich vanilla flavor that's not artificial.

-Make this vanilla cashew nut butter your own by switching up the nut base or adding in additional flavors!
+Make this vanilla cashew nut butter your own by switching up the nut base or adding in additional flavors and spices!
 Here are a few flavor recommendations:

 - Add cinnamon.
-Simply add ½ tsp cinnamon to the food processor to provide a soft cinnamon flavor.
+Simply add ½ teaspoon cinnamon to the food processor to provide a soft cinnamon flavor.

 - Sweeten with honey.
-For a sweet cashew nut butter, add 1 Tbsp honey to the processor.
+For a sweet cashew nut butter, add 1 tablespoon honey to the processor.

 - Switch up the nut.
 Swap the cashews for another nut of choice like peanuts, pecans, or almonds.

 - Flavor with coconut.
-Sprinkle in 2 Tbsp coconut flakes in the food processor to add a coconut flavor.
+Sprinkle in 2 tablespoon coconut flakes in the food processor to add a coconut flavor.

 To store this cashew nut butter, pour it into an airtight container (I prefer to use a glass jar).
 It will keep for a month out on the counter and up to 2 months in the fridge.